Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning

 \subsection{Pretraining}

-The discoveries with the ImageNet Dataset suggest that in order to learn general, close to universal representations, that are relevant for a wide range of tasks within an entire discipline, two things are required: a pretraining data set that contains a large amount of training samples and is representative of the feature distribution studied across the discipline and a suitable pretraining task \citep{Ruder2018, Ruder2019}.
+In order to learn a general, all-purpose language representation model, that is relevant for a wide spectrum of tasks within an entire discipline, two things are required: (1) a pretraining data set that contains a large number of training samples and is representative of the feature distribution studied across the discipline and (2) a suitable pretraining task (\citealp{Ruder2018}; \citealp[p.~65]{Ruder2019}).
+The most fundamental pretraining approaches in NLP are self-supervised \citep[p.~68]{Ruder2019}.
+Among these, a very common pretraining task is language modeling \citep{Bengio2003}.
+A language model models the probability for a sequence of tokens \citep[p.~1138]{Bengio2003}.
+As the probability for a sequence of $T$ tokens, $P(a_1, \dots, a_t, \dots, a_T)$, can be computed as